 Facts About Michigan

 Nearly one in three Michigan residents has some kind of disability.
-14% of Michiganders have a cognitive or developmental disability, and 13% have a physical disability.
-Disabled individuals in Michigan also have a higher likelihood of having obesity, smoking, or suffering from diabetes or heart disease.
+14% of Michiganders have cognitive or developmental disabilities, and 13% have a physical disability.
+Disabled individuals in Michigan also have a higher likelihood of obesity, smoking, or suffering from diabetes or heart disease.

 Only 4.8% of residents currently receive Social Security disability benefits, leaving a large portion of the disabled population without financial assistance.